 If you get your coffee sealed and stored quickly then it can easily last for up to a week in your fridge.

 Not fussed about the heat?
 Just drink it cold.
 It’s not been brewed cold but it’s a cold brew now!
+On that, did you know you can reheat cold brew?

 By just skipping warming it up you’re going to have it taste better because you’re avoiding risking breaking down the magical flavors and aromas.